KeyComps2020/KeyAttendance/docs/server.md

 Systemmd is a task scheduler that runs the uWSGI and nginx servers whenever the virtual machine boots.
 This ensures that any downtime will be minimal.

 #### Important Files

 * `/etc/systemd/system/keyapi.service` contains the system job for starting uWSGI

+### cron

+Cron is a task scheduler that runs two comands:

+* deleting the back-end logs (`/tmp/keyattendance.log`) at midnight on the 1st and 15th of every month.
+This is necessary, as otherwise the file becomes big enough that accidentally opening it will crash the server.
+* restarting the server service at midnight every Sunday.
+This is a memory leak precaution.

+You can access the first command using `crontab -e`, and the second using `sudo crontab -e` (needed root permission to restart the service)

 ### certbot

-Certbot is a program used to obtain and renew TLS certificates through letsencrypt.org.
+Certbot is a program used to obtain and automatically renew TLS certificates through letsencrypt.org.
 These certificates are trusted by the current versions of all major browsers, and, most importantly, are free.
+Ideally you shouldn't run into any issues here unless you change the domain name or IP address, as this renews itself automatically when the certificate is about to expire.

 #### Important Files